Superior Mayor of Bogotá: Functions

-The Superior Mayor of Bogota is primarily tasked with executing the norms stipulated by the constitution, the law, and city ordinances approved by the City Council.
+The superior mayor of bogota is primarily tasked with executing the norms stipulated by the constitution, the law, and city ordinances approved by the city council.

-As the highest police authority of the District they are tasked with maintaining public order, being subordinated on this matter only to the President.
-In this way the District's Mayor Office is different from other municipalities in Colombia where the Mayor's are subordinated on this matter to the governors of the respective departments.
-The Superior Mayor of Bogota has the same police authorities as all other Colombian mayors and governors within their respective jurisdictions such as elaborating police directives, commanding all police members assigned to the district, soliciting the help of the army during an emergency, ordering the demolition of buildings that pose a threat to public safety, regulating local commerce and the sell and distribution of liquor, amongst others.
+As the highest police authority of the district they are tasked with maintaining public order, being subordinated on this matter only to the president.
+In this way the district's mayor office is different from other municipalities in Colombia where the mayors are subordinated on this matter to the governors of the respective departments.
+The superior mayor of Bogota has the same police authorities as all other Colombian mayors and governors within their respective jurisdictions such as elaborating police directives, commanding all police members assigned to the district, soliciting the help of the army during an emergency, ordering the demolition of buildings that pose a threat to public safety, regulating local commerce and the sell and distribution of liquor, amongst others.

 As the supreme administrative authority and head of the local executive government they are charged with directing all public works, as well as supervising the continuous provision of all essential public services.
 As the judicial representative of the city, they and their delegates are competent to carry out contracts or agreements which are legally binding for the city itself.

 The mayor also has normative prerogatives.
-They might create those regulations, resolutions or orders they consider necessary to carry out City Ordinances, mirroring the normative faculties the President has when it comes to implementing laws passed by Congress.
+They might create those regulations, resolutions or orders they consider necessary to carry out City Ordinances, mirroring the normative faculties the president has when it comes to implementing laws passed by Congress.

 As for their administrative duties they can freely appoint and remove the secretaries of the various secretariats that make up the superior mayor's office and the managers of the decentralized entities linked to their office.
 They may also do the same with all the functionaries of the central sector of the dependencies overseen by their office who are appointed to their post.
 They are tasked with overseeing the conduct of all the public servants under their authority and are competent to impose disciplinary sanctions after due process to any of them.

 In those dependencies that belong to the central sector and are ascribed to their office, they may freely create or eliminate posts, attribute said posts their functions, and decide the remuneration of those employees directly under their authority in accordance with the city's budget and in compliance with the law.

-Every year they are tasked with presenting an inform of their administration to the City Council.
+Every year they are tasked with presenting an inform of their administration to the city council.